Paperspace/Docs/models/create-a-model/README.md

 ## Create a Model

-There are two ways to create a Model in Gradient, and both can be done via the web UI or CLI:
+There are two ways to create a Model in Gradient, and both can be done via the Web UI or CLI:

 ### 1\) Run an Experiment that generates a Model